yschoe/yschoe.github.io/_posts/2021-06-24--Stanley--Neuroevolution---Ken-Stanley-s-work.markdown

 ---
 layout: post
-title:  "[Stanley] Neuroevolution - Ken Stanley's work"
+title:  "[Lab Seminar][Stanley] Neuroevolution - Ken Stanley's work"
 date:   June 24, 2021
 categories: none
 ---

+Lab seminar: October 4, 2021

 A very good high-level overview of the excellent research by Ken Stanley (my former lab mate at UT Austin), on neuroevolution and the innovative process that drives evolution.